4s6ggs/icom-icm710-vfo/README.md

 ## 1. Connect the Interface

-Connect the compatible USB/serial interface between the computer and the IC-M710.
+Connect a compatible USB / serial interface between the computer and IC-M710.

+Typical arrangement:

 ```text
 Windows PC